danstarns/idio-graphql/contributing.md

 After you have forked and cloned the repo.
 You will need to;

-1. Create a branch after the task title `idio-000-test-task` **(from develop)**
-2. Install the following dependencies globally `npm install cross-env eslint --save-dev`
+1. Install the following dependencies globally `npm install cross-env eslint --save-dev`
-3. Make sure you have a eslint compatible editor.
+2. Make sure you have a eslint compatible editor.
-4. `npm install`
+3. `npm install`

 # Code style
 At the moment the package is written in modern vanilla JavaScript, using js-doc where relevant.
 The eslint is configured to extend [airbnb](https://github.com/airbnb/javascript).
-The task [here](https://github.com/danstarns/idio-graphql/projects/1) mentions to make the package more TypeScript compatible.

-The project holds a prestigious test coverage and it would be greatly appreciated if you could uphold this, where applicable, with your PR.
+The project holds a prestigious test coverage and it would be greatly appreciated if you could uphold this.
 The project uses `mocha` and `chai` & coverage is implemented by `nyc`.
 If you are having trouble testing your feature give someone a shout on [slack](https://idio-graphql.slack.com/).

 # Git commit style
-Each commit should prefixed with a task title where relevant & a corresponding topic, followed by a commit title.
+Corresponding topic, followed by commit title.

 ## Topics
 1. Dev